whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 You've joined with other people into groups that continually share with each other, and where people can safely speak their heart.
 You've practiced holding yourself and others to high standards and making it easy for others to do the same for you.

-If you haven't completed all the activities yet, that's ok!
-These are life-long practices, meant to be done over and over until they become a way of life.
-If you haven't started, that's ok too.
+If you haven't done all the activities, that's ok!
+They are life-long practices, meant to be done repeatedly so they become a way of life.
+If you haven't begun, that's ok too.
 Now is a good time to start.

 ### Build a Healthy Community One Person at a Time